quietui/quiet/docs/docs/components/keyboard-shortcut.md

 ### Changing the appearance

 By default, the keyboard shortcut is styled with `<kbd>` styles.
 Set the `appearance` attribute to `unstyled` to make it look like plain text.
+To target individual keys, use the `key` and `symbol` parts.

 ```html {.example}
 Press